Aditya-151947/git-demo/README.md

 # git-demo
-its a demo of git
+its a demo of git.